Difference Between Method Overloading and Method Overriding

 You can see that the object of the Son class can access the methods of the Father class, along with accessing its own methods.

-Now since we know how inheritance works, let’s see what happens when we do method overriding.
+Now that we know how inheritance works, let’s see what happens when we do method overriding.

 def display(self):